robertmujica/pharmacyfinderfeeder/README.md

 It then starts a recursive execution calling `next_page()` function, whicn in turn calls itself every 100 milliseconds.

-This function open each pharmacy url asyncronously, read the full content and save the html into a predefined output folde.
+This function open each pharmacy url asyncronously, read the full content and save the html into a predefined output folde:

 `page.open(url, function (status) {
         var js = page.evaluate(function () {